tereom/querysnmb/README.md

-The querysnmb package provides functions to query the SNMB database in an amicable manner, this is, the user does not need to know the database schema or repeateadly perform annoying joins to have useful databases.
+The querysnmb package provides functions to query the SNMB database in an amicable manner, this is, the user does not need to know the database schema or repeateadly perform annoying joins to have useful datasets.

-The package was developed using Roxygen and devtools, as described in [R Packages](http://r-pkgs.had.co.nz).
+The package was developed using [roxygen2](https://github.com/yihui/roxygen2) and [devtools](https://github.com/hadley/devtools), as described in [R Packages](http://r-pkgs.had.co.nz).

 ## Functions
 The functions in this package use [dplyr](https://github.com/hadley/dplyr) to query the database, the advantage of